XanaduAI/QMLT/README.rst

 Installation
 ============

-Installation of SFOpenBoson, as well as all required Python packages mentioned above, can be done using pip:
+Installation of the QMLT, as well as all required Python packages mentioned above, can be done using pip:
 ::

     $ python -m pip install qmlt